Walter Conway: Public life

-In April 1915, while employed as a haulier in a local colliery, Conway was elected chairman of Bedwellty Board of Guardians.
+In April 1915, while employed as a haulier in a local colliery, Conway was elected as the chairman of Bedwellty Board of Guardians.
 Also in 1915, from more than fifty applicants, and a shortlist of five applicants, he was appointed as the Secretary of the Tredegar Medical Aid Society, which he had enthusiastically supported since at least 1909.
 He remained in office for the whole of his life.
 The following year, in addition to undertaking this role, he gave classes on social science under the auspices of the London-based Central Labour College (CLC), which had been established in 1909 with the financial help of the South Wales Miners' Federation.
 The motto of the College was "Agitate Educate Organise".

 Conway was also a prominent trade union leader and occupied important positions in workmen's organisations.
 Also he came to hold at least three prestigious positions in the town.
 In addition to being the Secretary of the Medical Aid Society, he was chairman of both the Board of Guardians of Bedwellty Workhouse and the Assessment Committee of Bedwellty Union.
 Kenneth M. Bryant commented about Conway's former role: 'At one point during the period of his chairmanship, a great controversy raged over the apparently reckless spending by the Board of Guardians, and Conway, as chairman, was responsible for thrashing out this issue with the government of the day.
 His grasp of the problems and his attitude towards the difficulties much impressed the government department personnel with whom he came into contact.'
 Bryant also commented about Conway's latter role: 'His extensive knowledge of Assessment Law enabled him to "hold his own" with the leading acknowledged experts in this field.
 There was very little he did not know about Assessment Law and the principles of rating.'